-This development is a significant community landmark in an area of emerging growth in Queensland.
 The team has shown tremendous commitment to deliver a project to a high-quality standard, resulting in a very satisfied client and an excellent facility for the public to enjoy.

 Its striking architectural features include a large glass entryway to the new library, modern structures and some of the latest design and energy efficient elements.

 - Plaza area with children’s playground and landscaped gardens.

 - 4,000sqm of commercial office space over three levels.

 - A young people’s place.